-Thread Vs Matter: What’s the Difference (explained like you're a child)
+Thread Vs Matter: What’s the Difference (Easy To Understand)

 Matter and Thread are two new(ish) technologies that are used in the world of Smart Homes.
 There is often some confusion about what the difference is between Matter and Thread.
 This article will use a simple analogy, easy enough for even a young child to grasp, to clarify their differences.